CanC-Code/YK/content/services/hedges/content.md

-Hedges and ornamental plants serve as beautiful, natural property borders, keeping your perimeter growing back healthy and green year after year.
-At Yard Keepers, we provide expert pruning, thinning, and boundary shaping services across Central Alberta.
-Click any image to open the gallery.
+Hedges and ornamental plants serve as beautiful, natural property borders, keeping your perimeter growing back healthy, vibrant, and dense year after year.
+At Yard Keepers, we provide deeply expert pruning, complex thinning operations, and precise boundary shaping services for properties entirely across Central Alberta.
+Click any image within our project comparisons to open the full-resolution gallery.

 ---

-## Specialty Hedge Maintenance & Trimming
+## Specialty Hedge Maintenance & Structural Trimming

-Different species of hedge plants require distinct trimming schedules and structural cuts to prevent inner wood decay and promote rich, outward foliage.
+Different species of woody hedge plants fundamentally require distinct trimming schedules and specific structural cuts.
+Ignoring these unique botanical demands can lead to inner wood decay, sparse leafing, and eventual plant failure.
+Our methodical approach ensures maximum outward foliage and total plant longevity.

 ### Lilac Property Lines & Perimeters
-Lilacs are loved for their vibrant blooms, but overgrown branches can quickly block sunlight from reaching the inner plant.
-We specialize in thinning out heavy, old woody structures to keep the canopy flowering cleanly.
+Lilacs are widely loved across Alberta for their incredibly vibrant spring blooms and sweet aromatics, but neglected, overgrown branches can rapidly block crucial sunlight from ever reaching the inner plant structure.
+We specialize in methodically thinning out heavy, old woody structures, which dramatically stimulates fresh, young stems to shoot upward and keeps the entire upper canopy flowering cleanly and consistently.

 <div class="media-grid">
     <div class="media-card gallery-trigger">